Free yoga resource library

 Narada (Tony Sugden)

-Narada originally trained in bioscience and then spent fifteen years in business computer systems trouble-shooting and analysis.
-He went on to study, practice and teach Chinese Medicine for over twenty years, treating a lot of musculo-skeletal disorders in that time.
-His knowledge of anatomy and physiology has informed his understanding of Yoga asana and freedom of movement.
+Narada originally trained Bioscience before spending fifteen years working in trouble-shooting and analysis for business computer systems.
+He then went on to study Chinese Medicine, which he practiced in Cambridge for over twenty years, specialising in the treatment of musculo-skeletal disorders.
+His deep understanding of anatamy and physiology informs his teaching of Yoga asana and "freedom of movement".

-"Freedom of movement" was the definition of Yoga that he used when he was asked to share his ‘exercise method’ in Eastern Zambia, where Narada spent many years travelling back and forth, and where no-one had heard of Yoga.
-This definition applies to both physical movement and to thoughts and emotions, for those who also want to learn meditation.
-Narada sees Yoga truly as Universal, applying to all human beings, not any particular culture.
+"Freedom of movement" was the definition he used when asked to share his 'exercise method' in Eastern Zambia - a country he spent many years travelling back and forth to, where no one had heard of the term Yoga.
+For those also seeking to learn meditation, Narada believes this definition applies to both physical movement and to thoughts and emotions.
+Narada believes the philosophy and practice of Yoga to be truly Universal; applicable and relevant to all human beings, not any particular culture.

 Narada's journey

-An encounter with the Bhagavad Gita at age 14, just after having the stark realisation that one day he would die, set Narada on the spiritual path.
-Then, while at University, he met Swami Jyotirmayananda of Bihar School of Yoga.
-A brilliant, dynamic teacher who laid down the foundations for Narada back in 1969, and then encouraged Narada to teach Yoga at Surrey University.
+It was a chance encounter with the Bhagavad Gita at the tender age of 14, following a stark realisation that one day he would die, that set Narada on the spiritual path.
+Several years later, whilst studying at University, he met Swami Jyotirmayananda of the Bihar School of Yoga.
+Swami Jyotrimayananda was a brilliant, dynamic teacher who laid down the foundations of practice for Narada and encouraged him to teach Yoga at Surrey University.

 His next teacher was a ‘populist’ guru from India, from whom he learned discipline and focus.
-It was in India Narada had his first taste of ashram life and diving deep into meditation.
-Realising that ‘spiritual experience’ is not everything (we live in the world after all), Narada wondered how to find a perspective in daily life that doesn’t involve being swept this way and that by the vagaries of mind and emotions once no longer in meditation?
+In India, he had his first taste of Ashram life and diving deep into meditation.
+Realising that ‘spiritual experience’ is not everything (we live in the world after all), Narada wondered how to find a perspective in daily life that doesn’t involve being swept this way and that by the vagaries of mind and emotions once no longer in meditation.

-Narada's third teacher was, and is, Swami Nishchalananda Saraswati, to whom he feels he owes everything that has unfolded for him in the last decade.
-Narada lived at Mandala Yoga Ashram and undertook the two year training course to become a certified Yoga teacher, but feels his most significant learning experience here came from the unspoken wisdom that a true teacher can impart.
+Narada's third teacher was, and is to this day, Swami Nischalananda Saraswati, to whom he feels he owes everything that has unfolded for him in the last decade.
+Narada lived at Mandala Yoga Ashram for 5 years and was a student of the ashram's Two-Year Yoga Teacher Training.
+However, he feels his most significant learning came from the unspoken wisdom that a true teacher can impart.

 Our Founder